Tomtom’s initial public offering: Dud or nugget?

 Research Information & Knowledge Hub for additional information on IMD publications

-Stephan Jansma, CFO at Trafigura, shares how today’s finance leaders must navigate global disruptions, manage liquidity in high-volatility markets, and engage with policymakers to keep supply chains moving.
+Stephan Jansma, CFO at Trafigura, shares how today’s finance leaders must navigate global disruptions, manage liquidity in high-volatility markets

 in I by IMD